jsilland/piezo/README.md

       }
     }

-Instantiate a server and configure it to serve the DNS service:
+Instantiate a server and configure it to surface the DNS service:

     TcpServer server = new TcpServer(10000); // the server will bind to this port server.serverGroup().addService(Dns.newService(new DnsService()));